kanishqbanerjee/Amazon-Sales-Dashboard-Creation-in-Excel/README.md

 - Pivot Tables & Pivot Charts – For summarizing data.
 - Slicers – For quick filtering by category, region, and segment.
 - VBA Macro – For a reset button to clear all filters.

+## 📊 Features

+- Interactive pivot charts for sales and profit analysis.

+- Region-wise and category-wise sales breakdown.

+- Reset button using VBA for quick filter clearing.

+- Clean and user-friendly dashboard layout.